nanocosmos/documentation-net/docs/dashboard/abr_transcoding.md

 ## Setup Start Quality for code snippets

-In the Code Snippets section or page, you can adjust the start quality for a specific stream.
+In the [**Code Snippets section**](./code_snippets) page, you can adjust the start quality for a specific stream.
 Per default, the adaptation is set to **Auto**, which allows the player to dynamically adjust the stream quality based on the viewer's network conditions.
 However, you can choose to switch to manual mode and/or your desired quality.

 ![Screenshot: Start Quality (ABR) for Code Snippets](../assets/dashboard/abr-startindex.png) *Screenshot: Start Quality (ABR) for Code Snippets *